dbjgodbj/dns-mx-record/README.md

 A web application that displays the IP addresses and mail hosts associated with a user-entered domain name.

 ## Requirements
-· The application should be written in either Python or Go.
+· The application should be written in either Python or Go

 · The application should listen on port 8080

 · When visiting the root resource of your app (http://localhost:8080/), display a form asking for a domain name (e.g. dyn.com)

 · When that value is submitted, display the IP addresses associated with the domain and the hosts associated with that domain's DNS MX records.

 · If the results page is accessed with the HTTP Accept header set to "application/json", render a JSON response instead of HTML

     o Note, in this case, the Accept header will only be "application/json".
 No further content negotiation settings will be asked for.

 ## Getting Started